Different types of microphones and when to use them: The shape of things to come

 The ideal types of microphones for a given situation directly capture your intended audio source, such as your voice or a musical instrument, without picking up any other nearby sound.
-For example, a singer on stage needs a type of microphone that will capture her voice while minimizing the pickup of the instruments in her band.
+For example, a singer on stage needs a microphone that will capture her voice while minimizing the pickup of the instruments in her band.
 (The audio from other non-intended sources picked up by a mic is referred to as “bleed” or “leakage.”)

 Do the types of microphones record differently?